ManojChandran/Object_Oriented/Chapter 3 - Class deep dive/README.md

 # Modifiers

 All the CLASS we defined and OBJECT created, has an association of name.
-The name is used to refer these entities in different parts of the program.
+The name is used to refer object oriented entities in different parts of the program.
+Visibility and access to these entities are managed by Modifiers.

 Modifiers are keywords which alters the access and visibility of the definitions, there are two types of Modifiers...